 Social work continues to be one of the fastest growing professions, serving individuals, families, and communities in a variety of ways.
 Whenever I ask students what drew them to social work, the top response is a wholehearted desire to help, serve, or empower others.
 The depth of care our students have for their clients is remarkable.

-Though social work is a deeply rewarding profession, common occupational risks include burnout, compassion fatigue, secondary trauma, and vicarious trauma.
+Good social workers are empathetic — and though it's a deeply rewarding profession, common occupational risks include burnout, compassion fatigue, secondary trauma, and vicarious trauma.
 As we hold sacred space for our clients to reflect upon and navigate painful life situations, inevitably, we empathically feel those feelings with our clients.
 (See this article on empathy.)

 Further, we’re often deeply impacted by our clients’ stories and can’t simply turn these feelings “off”, many times bringing the day’s complex, traumatic, and heartbreaking stories home, wondering what else we could have done to help.
 To avoid burnout in their profession, social workers must find a balance between empathy for their clients and professional self-care.